electricalwind/data7/Readme.md

 ### Misc

 This library contains additional useful function such as downlading a file, unzipping a file, normalizing a path and getting the recursive list of directories.

+### CWE Importer

+For those whishing to analyze cwe as well

 ## About Me